gojohnnygo/express_template/README.md

 * Javascript     => application/assets/javascripts
 * Less           => application/assets/less

+## Conventions
+The first argument to a callback is error

 ## Running
 The application server can be started with the following command: